-- When do you vote with the people?
+- When and how do PD politicians vote with the people?

-- How will voters understand what they are voting on?
+- How will I understand what I am voting on?

-- What happens when there is a divide in public opinion?
+- What happens if there is a divide in public opinion?

 - What about minority groups?